-Our named executive officers for the year ended December 31, 2019 are as follows:
+Our named executive officers for the year ended December 31, 2020 are as follows:

-- Jason Gardner, D.Phil., our President and Chief Executive Officer; - Jason Ryan, Chief Operating and Financial Officer; and - John C. Davis, Jr., M.D., our Head of Research and Development and Chief Medical Officer.
+- Jason Gardner, D.Phil., our President and Chief Executive Officer; - · John C. Davis, Jr., M.D., our Head of Research and Development and Chief Medical Officer; and - Stephen F. Mahoney, our Chief Financial and Operating Officer.

-2019 Summary Compensation Table
+2020 Summary Compensation Table